singularityhub/sregistry/docs/plugins/globus.md

 # Globus Connect

-The `globus` plugin allows a logged in user to connect their Globus Globus account.
-This integration benefits both the user and the administrators of the Singularity Registry.
-Why?
-An integration with Globus allows for:

- - adding registry images to Globus search (need to do this)
- - automatic transfers of images to user endpoints

-In order to set up this integration, should be familiar with setting up a Globus endpoint on your cluster, and for this installation example we will walk through setting up a Globus endpoint on your local machine (or the same filesystem where your Registry will be installed).
+The `globus` plugin allows a logged in user to connect their Globus account to allow for transfer of images from the registry to a Globus endpoint.
+In order to set up this integration, you should be familiar with setting up a Globus personal endpoint, and for this installation example we will walk through doing this on your local machine (or the same filesystem where your Registry will be installed).

 ## How does Singularity Registry work with Globus?
+The quick answer:

+>> Singularity Registry works with Globus by serving its filesystem with images as a Globus endpoint.

+And the reasons for this design are the following:

+ 1. The purpose of the registry is to serve images that are accessible via the Singularity command line tool, for anyone using it.
+Thus, any Globus related content must also have a web-accessible URL (https).
+ 2. Since https with Globus is under development, the only way for this to be possible is to make the application filesystem a globus directory itself.
+This means that a single registry can dually share images across a cluster (with globus) and they are also accessible via Singularity proper with https.
+ 3. When Globus is able to provide an https address for a cluster image (not sure how this would work for clusters that don't want open ports, it would likely be a proxy for it?) then we can think about the possibility of having more distributed image storage.

 ### Verbose Answer
 Globus specializes in transfer and permissions.
 A Singularity Registry specializes in management of of images, and making those images accessible immediately to the Singularity command line tool.
 Thus, we have the two (somewhat conflicting) needs: